AstralObserver/Lunar-Databank/30-39 Archival Databank/33 Fiction/33.11 Setting - Twisted Future/Hivemind.md

 A trans-dimensional network of intelligence that is purely biological in nature.
+This presents as a network of creatures that can directly share thoughts between one another in what can be roughly compared to telepathy.